release-it/release-it/docs/npm.md

 A [scoped package](https://docs.npmjs.com/about-scopes) (e.g. `@user/package`) is either public or private.
 By default, `npm publish` will publish a scoped package as private.
 Note that scoped packages require a paid account.

-In order to publish a scoped package to the public registry, specify this in `package.json`:
+In order to publish a scoped package to the public registry, specify this at the root of `package.json`:

 ```json
 {